Tokyo!: Music

 During the credits HASYMO's single "Tokyo Town Pages" plays.
 The trailer features the track "Be Good" by Canadian indie-rock band Tokyo Police Club.

 Reception

 Rotten Tomatoes gives the film a Critic score of 76%.
 The average rating stands at 6.4/10.
-Describing the film as "An imaginative, if uneven, love letter to a city that signals a great creative enterprise by its three contributing directors."
+The film is described as "An imaginative, if uneven, love letter to a city that signals a great creative enterprise by its three contributing directors."

 Metacritic rated it 63/100, based on 18 reviews.

 Justin Chang of Variety described it as "uneven but enjoyable."